heekhero/minhfu.github.io/content/authors/admin/_index.md

 superuser: true

 # Role/position
-role: Professor of Artificial Intelligence
+role: Undergraduate

 # Organizations/Affiliations
 organizations:
-- name: Stanford University
+- name: University of Electronic Science and Technology of China (UESTC)
   url: ""

 # Short bio (displayed in user profile at end of posts)